What Is Down Syndrome?

 Down syndrome is a lifelong condition.
 Although it can’t be cured, doctors know more about it now than ever.
-If your child has it, getting the right care early on can make a big difference in helping him live a full and meaningful life.
+If your child has it, getting the right care early on can make a big difference in helping them live a full and meaningful life.

-Effects of Down Syndrome
+Down Syndrome Symptoms

-Down syndrome can have many effects, and it’s very different for each person.
+Down syndrome can have many effects, and it’s different for each person.
 Some will grow up to live almost entirely on their own, while others will need more help taking care of themselves.

 Many people with Down syndrome don’t have any other health issues, but some do.
 Common conditions include heart problems and trouble hearing and seeing.

 But with Down syndrome, something goes wrong and you get an extra copy of chromosome 21.
-That means you have three copies instead of two, which leads to the signs and symptoms of Down syndrome.
+That means you have three copies instead of two, which leads to the symptoms of Down syndrome.
 Doctors aren’t sure why this happens.
 There’s no link to anything in the environment or anything the parents did or didn’t do.

 While doctors don’t know what causes it, they do know that women 35 and older have a higher chance of having a baby with Down syndrome.
 If you’ve already had a child with Down syndrome, you’re more likely to have another one who has it as well.